-PBS Kansas to move into new $3m facility in early 2022
+PBS Kansas to move into new $3M facility in early 2022

 WICHITA, Kan.
 (KSNW) – Exciting news for the local public television station, PBS Kansas.
 After years of broadcasting from its 21st and Waco location in north Wichita, it is now getting a much-needed upgrade.
 This Friday, PBS Kansas will close on a new building that will be utilized as its new broadcasting station.

 PBS Kansas has been broadcasting from its current location for over 40 years, according to Hogstrom.
-They will move from an 8,000 sq. ft. facility to a 31,000 sq. ft. building at a 3-million-dollar price tag.
+They will move from an 8,000 square foot facility to a 31,000 square foot building at a $3 million price tag.

 “In this building, we have some special features the people of Wichita will be proud to know of,” said Hogstrom.
 “We will have an education and discovery center.
 Wow, that is big!
 There’s no other public TV station, that I know of, in America, with a service to the community like that one.”